rating: ****

 1 female hammered on the forehead

-1 male throat cut with knife
+1 male gets his throat cut with knife

 1 female hammered on the head, butchered